tushar-sharma/tushar-sharma.github.io/_posts/2024-01-14-deploy-gradle-build-cache.md

 WARNING: Using default data dir location '/tmp/build-cache-node' which is in temp space and could be deleted at any time (use '--data-dir=<dir>' to specify a persistent location).
 WARNING: This build cache is unusable as a build cache due to its access control settings - anonymous access is disabled and no users are defined.
 Starting Develocity build cache node (18.0) ...
-UI access is protected by generated username and password: user691 jjtsg4homjaq315zc5u6hkblla Build cache node started (port: 5071).
+UI access is protected by generated username and password:
+Build cache node started (port: 5071).
 ```
-It's started on port 5071 but we could also see the warnings:
+It's started on port `5071` but we could also see the warnings:

 1. Since we haven't defined a `data dir location`, so a temp space is used.
-It many not be useful if we want to keep persistent cache
+It many not be useful if we want to keep persistent cache.

 2. By default, access to the build cache is disabled.
 Only UI access is allowed which is also protected by username and password generated randomly.
-So we need to create `config`file to grant access to our application.
+So we need to create `config` file to grant access to our application.

 For our use case, we need our java application to be able to access this cache.
 So we will start by creating our `dockerfile` which is easy to deploy to any container environment.